-- Social Work Buildings

-- Educational Establishments

-- Access for Additional support needs pupils (at their home address)

-- Access for other vulnerable residents in Midlothian (at their home address)

-- Other Public Buildings

-National Health Service facilities within the Midlothian Area.
-This new service is at the request of NHS Lothian following a successful pilot scheme during the 2012/13 winter season.
+- Social Work Buildings - Educational Establishments - Access for Additional support needs pupils (at their home address) - Access for other vulnerable residents in Midlothian (at their home address) - Public Buildings - National Health Service facilities within the Midlothian Area.
+This service is at the request of NHS Lothian following a successful pilot scheme during the 2012/13 winter season and continues for 2016/17.

 Road Services have the in-house resources to meet the demands of a 'normal' winter which typically equates to an average of 7 days of snowfall.
-However, given the recent historic severe weather events additional resources are placed on standby to deliver the service level agreement and to meet public expectations.
+However, given the recent historic severe weather events it has been determined that additional resources be placed on standby to deliver the service level agreement and to meet public expectations.

-2.4 Care for People in Emergencies
+Care for People in Emergencies